 What really hits me as funny is all the "testing" that the articles do to ascertain if rice is plastic or not.
 Burn some with a match and you can easily tell the difference.

 I'm old school enough to remember kits available for purchase that relied on this technique for quick-and-easy plastic identification.
 While the kits no longer seem available, the information still is.
 And anyone who has spent much time in a plastic processing plant will rapidly be able to tell what resin is being run just from the aroma in the air.

 But getting back to the costing of creating fake food, rice (and eggs) and other low cost food items are worth the bother.
 If your are going to create fake food, go for something expensive.
 Fake caviar would be a good starting point.
 Hydrogels are readily available. and already used in bubble tea.
-Add a little bit of fish flavor, salt and color - voila! cheap caviar, and most people wouldn't even know the difference - PLUS, there would be big much profit margins available.
-But alas, close personal friends of President Trump have , already beat me to this idea, patenting it back in 1971.
+Add a little bit of fish flavor, salt and color - voila! cheap caviar, and most people wouldn't even know the difference - PLUS, there would be much bigger profit margins available.
+But alas, it's already been done.

 Ok, so that idea didn't work out.
 How about something else, like fake cheese...